 Andrew and Lizzie Webster continued to live at 334 Beacon during the 1904-1905 winter season.
 By the next season, they had moved to an apartment at 373 Commonwealth.

 Clarence Barron was a publisher of financial publications.
-In the early 1900s, Clarence Barron had acquired control of Dow, Jones & Company, publishers of the Wall Street Journal, of which he became president in 1912.
+In the early 1900s, he had acquired control of Dow, Jones & Company, publishers of the Wall Street Journal, of which he became president in 1912.
 In 1921, he established Barron’s National Financial Weekly.